near/NEPs/specs/README.md

 ## Standards

-Standards such as Fungible Token Standard can be found in [Standards](Standards/README.md) page.
+Standards such as the Fungible Token Standard and the Nonfungible Token standard can be found in [Standards](Standards/README.md) page.